DougPA/xSDR6000/xLib6000.framework/Versions/A/Resources/README.md

 Version 7.6.3 of CocoaAsyncSocket is embedded in this project as source code.
 It can be found on GitHub at:

 * https://github.com/robbiehanson/CocoaAsyncSocket

+## Known Issues

+* Opus streams are implemented but may not work and/or will generate errors on some Macs

+Please reports any bugs you observe to douglas.adams@me.com